Back to blog

 11 min read

-RAG pipelines are uniquely vulnerable to prompt injection because they embed untrusted document content directly into the LLM's context window.
-This guide covers the poisoned document attack pattern, a four-layer RAG security model, and complete code examples for LlamaIndex, LangChain, and raw Node.js RAG implementations.
+RAG pipelines embed untrusted document content directly into the LLM context window.
+This guide covers the poisoned document pattern, a four-layer RAG security model, and complete code for LlamaIndex, LangChain, and raw Node.js.

 RAGVector DatabasePrompt InjectionAI Security